-London Heathrow Airport might be the busiest in Europe, but it was only established in 1929.
+Established in 1929, London Heathrow Airport is the biggest airport in Europe in terms of passenger numbers.
 There even used to be a Heathrow Farm just about where Terminal 1 is today.

 With five terminals (even if Terminal 1 is closed and marked as an expansion area for Terminal 2), LHR handled 78 million passengers in 2017 alone.
 This makes it the busiest in Europe – and if you only count international passengers, it was the second busiest in the world in 2016!
 Planes are always setting down on the British Empire, so it seems!

 Currently, a third runway is planned to be added to the airport.
 And if the airport ever closes, there are plans to make it into a built-up area, with Terminal 5 becoming a shopping mall.
 Terminal 2 ½ will retain its role as a secret wizard dirigible landing field.